mitanshu7/mitanshu7.github.io/markdown/What_about_the_Island.md

 - *27th November 2024*
 - *5th December 2024*
 - *12th February 2025*

+As noticed, the gap muddles a bit as you go into higher dimensions but the distinct lines remain!

 Kshitij's leading theory was aliens controlling all of humanity to publish differently for a bit, then not, and then on and off again.
 But just before making this blog live, he changed it to arXiv changing something to the way they collect abstracts.